lignumsystem/lignum-core/README.md

 	sudo port install cmake       #CMake 3.x
 	sudo port install cmake-devel #CMake 4.x

-`cmake` is the standard, stable release version and `cmake-devel` tracks the latest features and changes.
+`cmake` is the stable release version and `cmake-devel` tracks the latest features and changes.
 These packages are mutually exclusive; you can only install one.

 ### HDF5